dangeng/old-dangeng.github.io/_posts/2016-07-27-apoptosis-in-apples.md

 + iOS 8: September 17, 2014
 + iOS 9: September 16, 2015

-Evidently, people are downloading the OS, realizing that their phone is running slow, and then googling for an answer to their problems.
-Peaks matching one or two dates might just be chance, but every single iOS release corresponding to a peak?
+Presumably, people are downloading the OS only to find that their phone is suddenly running slowly, and then googling for an answer to their problems.
+Peaks matching one or two dates might just be chance, but _every single iOS release_ corresponding to a peak?
 Well, I'll just let the data do the talking.

-### But why?

-You've probably already guessed it, but Apple slows down their phones with each new OS release slow they can make more profit.
-As their phones get slower, people will go out and buy the "latest model" or whatnot (it also helps that new apps can't run on old OS's).
-Phones, of course, naturally get slower through everyday wear and tear, but why not speed the process up a bit?

 ### Is it just Apple?

-Short answer: yes.
+You might be getting the feeling that I'm hating on Apple quite a bit.
+After all, there's other phone manufacturers and OS's for phones.
+Don't they also do the same (immoral) thing?
+Short answer: no. As far as I've been able to see, it's solely Apple doing this.
 Here is a similar Google trends search for "[Android slow](https://www.google.com/trends/explore#q=android%20slow)"

 <center>
 	<img src="/assets/apple/trends_3.JPG">